tedin7/Company-Env-Classificator/README.md

+Below is the updated README for your Sustainability Analysis project, incorporating the expanded functionality with the new database schema and API features.

+---

 # Sustainability Analysis

 ## Overview

 This project implements an end-to-end AI solution for an investment firm focused on identifying sustainability in LinkedIn profiles.
 The system uses a text classification model to determine if a company's profile is oriented towards sustainability.
-The project includes data management scripts for PostgreSQL database interactions and a FastAPI server for API deployment.
+The project includes robust data management scripts for PostgreSQL database interactions and a FastAPI server for API deployment, ensuring comprehensive data tracking and API usage logging.

 ## Components

 1. **Database Management Script (`db_manager.py`)**:
    - Handles the creation and management of a PostgreSQL database.
-   - Sets up tables for storing LinkedIn profile data and API logs.
+   - Sets up tables for storing LinkedIn profile data and API logs with detailed attributes.

 2. **API Server Script (`api_server.py`)**:
    - Serves the predictive model via a FastAPI server.
    - Logs each API request and its response for auditing and traceability.
+   - Supports extended profile attributes for comprehensive data capture.

 ## Installation